wanchen6/UNC_CHER/News/AutoUpdate/Readme.md

 The Python script is for updating CHER newsletter regularly.
 Before run Python script, you have to install Python 3.
-Please find the instruction for download and installation here: https://www.python.org/downloads/.
+Please find the instruction for downloading and installation here: https://www.python.org/downloads/.
 #### Please follow the following steps to run the script:
 1. Make sure you have Python3 installed.
 2. Check your scripts and data, store them in one folder.